d33tah/tibiaproxy/README.txt

 ==============

 Currently, only a small fraction of the Tibia protocol is implemented and none of the features are guaranteed to work.
-Also, I received reports about bot lagging under Windows.
+Also, I received a report about bot lagging under Windows.

 TO-DO list